ThePalaceProject/circulation-admin/README.md

 ## Set Up

-This package is meant to be used with the Library Simplified [Circulation Manager](https://github.com/NYPL-Simplified/circulation), and cannot be run in isolation.
-Please follow the Circulation Manager README instructions before setting up this repository.
+This package may be used in a local build of the Palace Project [Circulation Manager](https://github.com/ThePalaceProject/circulation), or it may be run against a remote Circulation Manager.

-#### Use npm Version
+#### Use npm-Published Version in a Local Circulation Manager

 Suggested local folder setup: